trevmaina/trevmaina/README.md

 **I am Trevor Maina, a self-taught Full-stack web/mobile developer from Kenya.**
 <br/><br/>I enjoy taking up complex problems and turning them into simple and an interactive interface designs.
-<br/><br/>I'll always strive to write elegant and efficient code, whether it be HTML, CSS, or JavaScript.
+<br/><br/>I'll always strive to write elegant and efficient code, whether it be Web development in HTML, CSS, or JavaScript or even Mobile app development in Flutter - Dart, Android - Kotlin/Java, Apple - Swift.
 <hr/>

 ## Fun Fact 🎈: